-It is unlikely to cause an opioid overdose, even at high doses.
+It is unlikely to cause overdose, even at high doses.

 - When used alone, buprenorphine has a very low risk for respiratory depression or overdose.
-In combination with other respiratory suppressants (e.g., benzodiazepines), respiratory depression or overdose are possible. - Overdose risk and death for patients on medications for OUD is highest after full or partial opioid agonist treatment is stopped.
+In combination with non-opioid respiratory depressants (e.g., benzodiazepines), respiratory depression or overdose are possible. - Overdose risk and death for patients taking medications for OUD is highest immediately after these medications are stopped.

-FIGURE 4.
-Respiratory depression is less likely with buprenorphine due to its ceiling effect.16
+FIGURE 3.
+Respiratory depression is less likely with buprenorphine because its risk for respiratory depression has a ceiling, unlike other opioids.16